How to Remove and Replace an Executor of an Estate in British Columbia

 4. Preparing and filing the accounts of the estate

-The executor has a fiduciary duty to act honestly, diligently, and in good faith for the benefit of the estate and the beneficiaries.
-The executor must also follow the law and the terms of the will.
+Executors must act honestly, diligently, and in good faith, following both the law and the terms of the will.

-3. A personal representative is a general term that can refer to either an executor or an administrator.
+• Personal Representative: A general term for either an executor or administrator.

 Regardless of which of these roles a person filled, they may be removed, but the test may be slightly different for each.